 Condition I. Grade Point Average Standard

 The following cumulative grade point average must be maintained:

 |16 - 30 hours||1.85|

-Based on the student's enrollment status as of the drop with a refund date, students must complete 67% of the credit hours each semester and cumulatively.
+Based on the student’s enrollment status as of the “Last day to drop with refund” date listed on the class schedule, a student must complete 67% of the credit hours each semester and cumulatively.

-Grades of A, B, C and D are considered successful completion for the Credit Hour Completion Standard.
-Grades of F, W, or I do not count as completed classes; however, they will be reviewed for successful completion.
-A student with an incomplete class at the end of the term that prevents him/her from complying with the above conditions will be placed on warning or suspension until the class is completed and a grade is posted.
+Grades of A, B, C, and D are considered successful completion for the Credit Hour Completion Standard.
+Grades of F, W, or I do not count as completed classes; however, they will be reviewed for attempted completion.
+A student with an incomplete class at the end of the term that prevents him/her from complying with the above conditions will be placed on Warning or Suspension until the class is completed and a grade is posted.

 Condition III.
 Maximum Credit Hour Standard

-Students who have not completed a degree or certificate will be placed on warning or suspension once they have attempted 150% of the required credit hours needed to complete their program.
-This includes all completed, failed, withdrawn classes and transfer hours.
-The federal maximum time frame allowed for all credit hours attempted is 150%.
+Students who have not completed a degree or certificate must be terminated from financial aid once they have attempted 150% of the required credit hours needed to complete their program.
+This percentage includes all attempted, completed, failed, developmental, withdraw, dual credit, and transfer hours whether or not aid was received for those hours.
+The Federal maximum time frame allowed for all credit hours attempted is 150%.
 For example: AA or AS degree 60 credit hour program x 150% = 90 maximum credit hours for completion.

 Students who have completed coursework for a degree but have not received the degree will not be eligible for financial aid until the degree is awarded.